cam-798/ML-coursework/README.md

 File 5 contains the multi-class deep learning model - this includes pulling the the data and training the model.<br />

 Each file can be ran independently, all required modules are listed at the end of this file.
+Please note: some redundant files were included to ensure that progress over weeks could be seen, the 'final' versions of each model can be seen in files : Binary SVM.ipynb ...

 <h2>Dependencies</h2>
 <br>